Blue Cat Audio - Software Made by Musicians for Musicians

 The four memory slots let you store any waveform in memory: it helps you make comparisons between several setups or portions of your audio project very easily.

-Thanks to Blue Cat's skinning language support and the included window opacity management feature, you can adapt the plug-in user interface to your personal needs and enhance your workflow: work faster and more efficiently.
+Thanks to Blue Cat's skinning language support and the included window opacity management feature, you can adapt the plug-in user interface to your personal needs and enhance your workflow.

 System Requirements